-WHO ARE WE IN KINYAN ERETZ YISRAEL?
+WHO ARE WE, KINYAN ERETZ YISRAEL?

 Kinyan Eretz Yisrael is a non-profit organization established 16 years ago by the esteemed HaRav Meir Leibowitz, Shlit”a, a Dayan in Jerusalem, in order to bring the benefit of the Mitzvos pertaining to the Land of Israel to Jews scattered throughout the world.

 Harav Leibowitz has done extensive research into the topic of the Mitzvos pertaining to the Land of Israel, and has already written a book on this topic.
-Thousands of people throughout the world including many esteemed Admorim, Rabanim and Poskim have joined to become partners in the efforts of Kinyan Eretz Yisrael, and have already earned an incomparable merit by partaking in the agricultural Mitzvos of Eretz Yisrael.
+Thousands of Jews throughout the world including many esteemed Admorim, Rabanim and Poskim have joined to become partners in the efforts of Kinyan Eretz Yisrael, and have already earned an incomparable merit by partaking in the agricultural Mitzvos of Eretz Yisrael.

 The plot of land where we are growing wheat is in Moshav Mazkeret Batya (near Rechovot), and the vinwyard where we are growing grapes is in Moshav Beit Uziel (near Rechovot)

 Yes (with the exception of those who are “Partnership Project” that is soon to be launched).